bohblue2/market-mind/README.md

 # ingest the news articles *content* for the given date and ticker
 python cli.py mm-llm ingest-news --from-date 2024-12-09 --to-date 2024-12-11

+# do the credit risk accessment for the given category
+python cli.py mm-llm do-credit-risk-accessment --category=main
 ```

 ## Deployments